expo/create-react-native-app/react-native-scripts/template/README.md

 This is usually as simple as running `npm run eject` in your project, which will walk you through the process.
 Make sure to install `react-native-cli` and follow the [native code getting started guide for React Native](https://facebook.github.io/react-native/docs/getting-started.html).

-#### Should I Use ExponentKit?
+#### Should I Use ExpoKit?

-If you have made use of Exponent APIs while working on your project (aside from `Exponent.registerRootComponent`), then those API calls will stop working if you eject to a regular React Native project.
-If you want to continue using those APIs, you can eject to "React Native + ExponentKit" which will still allow you to build your own native code and continue using the Exponent APIs.
+If you have made use of Expo APIs while working on your project, then those API calls will stop working if you eject to a regular React Native project.
+If you want to continue using those APIs, you can eject to "React Native + ExpoKit" which will still allow you to build your own native code and continue using the Expo APIs.
 See the [ejecting guide](https://github.com/react-community/create-react-native-app/blob/master/EJECTING.md) for more details about this option.